pnw19605/github-practice-assignment/README.md

 Github practice homework assignment, containing my final data sheet and metadata from the forensic metadata assignment.
 My answer to the question asked in our week 6 assignment is... github.

 I have one pet and she is a black cat

+This is a change from the testing branch